 Sonen Managing Partner and Founder Raul Pomares defines the basic approach to impact investing through two types of investors, financial first and impact first investors:

 1. Financial First Investors seek to optimize financial returns with a floor for social/environmental impact.

 2. Impact First Investors seek to optimize social or environmental returns with a financial floor.
 This group uses social/environmental good as a primary objective and may accept a range of returns, from principal to market-rate (Godeke and Pomares, pages 11-12).

 While the broader investing landscape is comprised of traditional investors who consider returns first, some investors have sacrificed returns to generate social or environmental impact.

 Impact investing is an emerging approach to investing that is transforming the financial landscape.
 The approach expands the functions of the socially responsible investing beyond the‘negative financial screen.’
-Instead it offers the opportunity for a new class of “social entrepreneurs” to gain much needed access to capital to create economic and social value.
-Having gained insight on how this sector is evolving from the inside gave me a great chance to learn how investors select investments, as well as how investor’s have innovated new methods of selecting them.
+Instead, it offers the opportunity for a new class of “social entrepreneurs” to gain much-needed access to capital to create economic and social value.
+Having gained insight into how this sector is evolving from the inside gave me a great chance to learn how investors select investments, as well as how investors have innovated new methods of selecting them.
 The sector is young, evolving, covering ground very rapidly, and is filling a great need to nurture a new kind of business.
-I am pleased to have explored this sector first hand at Sonen, and look forward to my next chance to work in impact investing.
+I am pleased to have explored this sector first hand at Sonen, and I look forward to my next chance to work in impact investing.